Jellyfish as food: Edible jellyfish

-In China, some species of jellyfish in the Rhizostomae order caught in coastal areas have been utilized as an aphrodisiac and a source of food and ingredient in Chinese cuisine for over 1,700 years.
+In China, some species of jellyfish in the Rhizostomeae order caught in coastal areas have been utilized as an aphrodisiac and a source of food and ingredient in Chinese cuisine for over 1,700 years.
 Cannonball jellyfish (Stomolophus meleagris) and jelly blubber (Catostylus mosaicus) are edible species of jellyfish.
 When live, the cannonball jellyfish contains toxins that can cause cardiac problems.
 Rhopilema esculentum and Rhopilema hispidum are edible jellyfish, and are the most common ones consumed in China, Japan and Korea.
-Additional edible jellyfish species include Aurelia aurita, Crambionella orsini, Chrysaora pacifica, Lobonema smithii, Lobonemoides gracilis and Nomura's jellyfish (Stomolophus nomuria).
+Additional edible jellyfish species include Aurelia aurita, Crambionella orsini, Chrysaora pacifica, Lobonema smithii, Lobonemoides gracilis and Nomura's jellyfish (Nemopilema nomurai).
 Desalted ready-to-use jellyfish are low in calories and contain hardly any fat, about 5% protein and 95% water.
 They do not have much flavor, and may be used to add additional texture and mouthfeel to various dishes.
 In some areas of Asia, jellyfish is "associated with easing bone and muscle pain."

 Production

 In 2001, the annual global harvest of edible jellyfish was estimated to be around 321,000 MT.
-The most prominent countries involved in edible jellyfish production are Burma, China, Indonesia, Korea, Malaysia, the Philippines and Thailand.
+The most prominent countries involved in edible jellyfish production are Myanmar, China, Indonesia, Korea, Malaysia, the Philippines and Thailand.
 In China, jellyfish larvae are reared in ponds before being released as juveniles into the sea to grow and mature.
 In Southeast Asia, edible species of jellyfish may be harvested using various nets such as drift nets, scoop nets, set nets and hand nets, hooks and beach seines.
 In 2001, the estimated annual catch in Southeast Asia in net weight was at around 169,000 MT.
 The amount of jellyfish caught annually in this region can vary significantly, and the fishing season for them is relatively short, at two to four months.